tomhodgins/qompile/README.md

 # Qompile

 Compile HTML with container queries into flat HTML & CSS.
-This tool consumes an HTML input file and a CSS stylesheet that can makeuse of use JS interpolation anywhere via `${}`.
+This tool consumes an HTML input file and a CSS stylesheet that can make use of use JS interpolation anywhere via `${}`.

 Included in this compiler is a mixin for container queries, named `containerQuery()` which accepts three arguments: `selector`, `test`, and `stylesheet`: